oktadev/okta-blog/_source/_posts/2022-10-20-spring-vault.md

 **NOTE**:  The `docker run` command above will start a vault instance with the name `my-vault`.
 You can stop the container with `docker stop my-vault` and restart it with `docker start my-vault`.
 Note that all the secrets and data will be lost between restarts, as explained in the next paragraphs.

-IPC_LOCK capability is required for Vault to be able to lock memory and not be swapped to disk, as this behavior is enabled by default.
+The `IPC_LOCK` capability is required for Vault to be able to lock memory and not be swapped to disk, as this behavior is enabled by default.
 As the instance is run for development, the ID of the initially generated root token is set to the given value.
-We are mounting `/vault/logs`, as we are going to enable the `file` audit device to inspect the interactions.
+You are mounting `/vault/logs`, as you are going to enable the `file` audit device to inspect the interactions.

 Once it starts, you should notice the following logs: